Neurodivergence: How a Benoni Clinical Psychologist Can Help

 Therapy for Neurodivergent Individuals

-Therapy approaches such as cognitive-behavioral therapy (CBT), mindfulness techniques, and sensory-friendly strategies can help neurodivergent individuals improve emotional regulation and daily functioning.
-A Benoni Clinical Psychologist tailors therapy to the unique needs of each person.
+Therapeutic approaches such as Cognitive Behavioral Therapy (CBT), mindfulness techniques, and sensory-friendly strategies can greatly benefit neurodivergent individuals.
+These evidence-based methods enhance emotional regulation, self-understanding, and daily functioning.
+A Benoni Clinical Psychologist carefully tailors each therapy plan to align with the client’s specific needs and goals.

 How Families Can Support Neurodivergence